 - 1.1 Neighbourhood planning is a right for communities introduced through the Localism Act 2011.
 Neighbourhood plans are community-led, prepared by parish councils and in areas without parish councils they are prepared by neighbourhood forums.
-Cresswell Parish Council is preparing this neighbourhood plan.
+Cresswell Parish Council has prepared this neighbourhood plan.
 The purpose of neighbourhood plans is to create locally distinctive planning policies to manage and guide development within a defined neighbourhood area.
 They are important documents in the planning system because decisions on planning applications must be made in accordance with planning policies, contained within the development plan, including those in a neighbourhood plan. - 1.2 The main purpose of a neighbourhood plan is to set policies for the use and development of land.
-However a parish council can establish priorities for action to improve their area.
-These are often referred to as 'community actions' - 1.3 Once a neighbourhood plan has been examined by an independent examiner, agreed at referendum by the local community and adopted by Northumberland County Council, it will stand alongside the Northumberland Local Plan which was adopted in March 2022. - 1.4 As they are part of the development plan, neighbourhood plans must be prepared in accordance with legal requirements.
+However, a parish council can establish priorities for action to improve their area.
+These are often referred to as 'community actions'. - 1.3 This Made Version of the Cresswell Neighbourhood Plan now forms part of the statutory development plan for the area, alongside the Northumberland Local Plan, which was adopted in March 2022. - 1.4 As they are part of the development plan, neighbourhood plans must be prepared in accordance with legal requirements.
 The way in which plans are prepared and the policies they contain are tested by an independent examiner who assesses whether the plan meets the 'basic conditions'.
-To ensure they are legally compliant, neighbourhood plans must: - Have regard to national planning policy and guidance set out in the National Planning Policy Framework (NPPF - 2023) and National Planning Practice Guidance; - Be in general conformity with the strategic policies of the development plan which are contained within the Northumberland Local Plan; - Contribute to the achievement of sustainable development that which meets the needs of the present without compromising the ability of future generations to meet their own needs; and - Be compatible with legal obligations specifically strategic environmental assessment regulations, habitat regulations, human rights and other EU obligations (retained in law).
+To ensure they are legally compliant, neighbourhood plans must: - Have regard to national planning policy and guidance set out in the National Planning Policy Framework (NPPF - 2023) and National Planning Practice Guidance; - Be in general conformity with the strategic policies of the development plan - which are contained within the Northumberland Local Plan; - Contribute to the achievement of sustainable development that which meets the needs of the present without compromising the ability of future generations to meet their own needs; and - Be compatible with legal obligations specifically strategic environmental assessment regulations, habitat regulations, human rights, and other EU obligations (retained in law).